DataDog/ansible-datadog/README.md

     datadog_api_key: "<YOUR_DD_API_KEY>"
 ```

+### CentOS 6/7 with Python 3 interpreter and Ansible 2.10.x or below

+The `yum` Python module, which is used in this role to install the Agent on CentOS-based hosts, is only available on Python 2 if Ansible 2.10.x or below is used.
+In such cases, the `dnf` package manager would have to be used instead.

+However, `dnf` and the `dnf` Python module are not installed by default on CentOS-based hosts before CentOS 8.
+In this case, it is not possible to install the Agent when a Python 3 interpreter is used.

+This role fails early when this situation is detected to indicate that Ansible 2.11+ or a Python 2 interpreter is needed when installing the Agent on CentOS / RHEL < 8.

+To bypass this early failure detection (for instance, if `dnf` and the `python3-dnf` package are available on your host), set the `datadog_ignore_old_centos_python3_error` variable to `true`.

 ### Windows

 Due to a critical bug in Agent versions `6.14.0` and `6.14.1` on Windows, installation of these versions is blocked (starting with version `3.3.0` of this role).